 The Irish mortgage market is undergoing a structural shift with two significant competitors, Ulster Bank and KBC Bank Ireland, in the process of exiting the Irish financial services market.
-In mortgage terms these 2 institutions represented approximately 25 per cent. of the market flow in mortgages.
+In mortgage terms these 2 institutions represent c.25 per cent. of the market flow in mortgages.
 The remaining 3 bank lenders will be the main beneficiaries of this exit.
 Non-bank lenders play a small role in the mortgage market.
-The mortgage market is quite concentrated, and AIB is a market leader with a 30.3 per cent market share as of the end of May 2023.
+The mortgage market is quite concentrated, and AIB is the market leader.
 The demographics of Ireland mean that significant population numbers are in the age cohort 25 years to 39 years, which is typically associated with household formation, and therefore there is pent up demand for housing which points to a strong mortgage market.
 The main challenge is the availability of housing supply to meet demand.